TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 6/Exodus 6.28.md

 ---

-And it came to pass on the day when Jehovah spake unto Moses in the land of Egypt,
+It happened on the day when Yahweh spoke to Moses in the land of Egypt,